psi4/psi4/doc/sphinxman/source/scf.rst

     large systems and multi-core CPUs.
 See :ref:`sec:scfcosx` for more information.
 LINK
     An implementation of the linear-scaling "Linear Exchange" (LinK) algorithm described in [Ochsenfeld:1998:1663]_.
-As with the COSX option, the Coulomb term is computed with an integral-direct density-fitting algorithm.
 The LINK algorithm provides many of the benefits of integral-direct SCF algorithms, including no disk I/O, low memory usage, and effective parallelization.
-Additionally, the
-    LINK implementation scales well with system size while simultaneously providing a formally-exact computation of the Exchange term.
+Additionally, the LINK implementation scales well with system size while simultaneously providing a formally-exact computation of the Exchange term.
 See :ref:`sec:scflink` for more information.